APPLY TO BE A SURROGATE

 In addition to our competitive surrogate base compensations, which are disbursed throughout the pregnancy, there are also many additional stipends.
 Visit our surrogate financial information page for more information on how surrogacy benefits your family AND someone else’s.

 Know Someone Who Wants to Be a Surrogate?
 Receive a Bonus!

 If you know someone, or have a friend whom you feel would be a great surrogate, send her to Creative Family Connections!
-As a “thank you” for sending someone our way, you will receive $500 via check after your surrogate candidate has successfully passed medical and psychological screening, and then an additional $500 after she has signed her contract with her CFC intended parents.
+As a “thank you” for sending someone our way, you will receive $500 via check after your surrogate candidate has successfully passed medical and psychological screening, and then an additional $500 after the contract with her CFC intended parents is finalized.

 If you have any other questions, we’re here to help!
-Please email our Surrogate Recruiting Manager, Niki Renslow, at email@example.com.
+Please email our Surrogate Recruiting Team at firstname.lastname@example.org

 Where is Creative Family Connections Located?